intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/c_deflate_indexing_usage.rst

 The header can be found between indices 6 and 7, and the mini-block between indices 9 and 10.

-The job uses the flag ``QPL_FLAG_RND_ACCESS``.
+The job uses the flag :c:macro:`QPL_FLAG_RND_ACCESS`.

 The initial CRC (i.e. the value written to job crc before the job is executed) is the CRC value (the high 32-bits of the index array) from the start of the mini-block.
 In the previous example, that is from index 1.
 After the job completes, the returned CRC value (in job crc) should match the CRC value from the end of the mini-block, in this example 10.
 If it does not match, then the mini-block is not decompressed properly.